Shntd2/HTML-snippets/README.md

 # Basic-HTML

-This repository contains basic HTML code snippets which were created for educational perposes.
-Each of them contains one functionality
+* This repository contains basic HTML code snippets created for educational purposes

+* Each snippet focuses on a specific functionality

-You can find suitable attribute/function test by names of files
+* You can find suitable attribute/function test using file names